uomi41/docs/en/controllers.rst

 therefore it is not necessary (for example) to redeclare the ``FormHelper``, or anything that is declared in your ``AppController``.

+Though it's recommended to load default helpers using :ref:`app-view`.

 .. _controller-life-cycle:

 Request Life-cycle Callbacks